Your Top 10 Renovation FAQs, Answered

 Who will supervise my project and can I meet them before committing?

 YES.
-My name is Steve, and I will not only oversee your project, but all the folks working on it.
-I look forward to meeting you in person.
+Our Project Manager will oversee your project and all the folks working on it.
+We look forward to meeting you in person.

 Do you have any professional affiliations?

-Not every contractor has professional affiliations within the industry, but it does show a commitment to the community and the craft.
-JM Construction, for instance, is a proud member of the Wellesley Chamber of Commerce, the National Association of the Remodeling Industry (NARI), and is a Lead-Safe Certified Firm.
+Not every contractor has professional affiliations within the industry, but having them does show a commitment to the community and the craft.
+JM Construction, for instance, is a proud member of the National Kitchen + Bath Association (NKBA) and PRO New England and is also a Lead-Safe Certified Firm.
 We are also featured on Houzz.

 What is included in my contract?